-Simon Griffiths, the evaluation and research practice lead for the international development practice of Coffey, A Tetra Tech Company (Tetra Tech), reflects on Tetra Tech’s emerging approach to measuring urban resilience in humanitarian and urban settings.
+Simon Griffiths, the evaluation and research practice lead for the international development practice of Tetra Tech, reflects on their emerging approach to measuring urban resilience in humanitarian and urban settings.
 Focusing on Somalia, he looks at the importance of understanding and measuring social capital in building resilience among people who have migrated to urban areas due to drought and within the communities that host them in the short and long term.
 All opinions expressed in this post are the author’s own.

 In the first half of 2017, Somalia experienced one of its severest droughts in decades.
 The U.S. State Department’s Humanitarian Information Unit (HIU) estimated that 1.6 million people living in Somalia were internally displaced by the drought.
 Most displaced people have settled in urban areas, particularly Mogadishu and Baidoa in South West Somalia.
 This situation has been made worse by the return of about 56,000 former Somali refugees from Kenya’s Dadaab refugee camp.

 In Somalia this humanitarian crisis is an urban issue.
 Somalia’s main cities attract those who have been forced to leave their villages—many of whom are unlikely to return home.
 Municipal authorities, donors, and nongovernmental organizations (NGOs) recognize the importance of resilience as a bridge allowing displaced people to transition smoothly from dependence on cash assistance to more sustainable livelihoods.